Time-integrated constraint on neutrino flux of CHIME fast radio burst sources with 10-year IceCube point-source data: Acknowledgements

 \section{Acknowledgements}

 This work is partially supported by the Top Tier Doctoral Graduate Research Assistantship (TTDGRA) and Nevada Center for Astrophysics at the University of Nevada, Las Vegas.
+JW Luo is supported by Hebei Natural Science Foundation (grant no. A2024205004), Science Research Project of Hebei Education Department (grant no. QN2024287) and Science Foundation of Hebei Normal University (grant no. L2024B07).
+We thank the referee Justin Vandenbroucke for many helpful suggestions that greatly improved this paper.
 The authors thank Ali Kheirandish for discussions and very helpful suggestions on this study.
 We also thank Jeremy Heyl, Clancy James, Claudio Kopper and Timothy Linden for pointing out the issues in the analysis of our earlier study on this subject.